nsacyber/HIRS/docs/install/prov/prov-config.md

     === "Windows"
         By default, the HIRS .NET Provisioner will ask the Windows API to provide the latest TCG Event Log.
-Alternatively, you may want to set this key in
-        ```appsettings.json``` to a specific path.
+Alternatively, you may want to set this key in appsettings.json to a specific path.
     === "Linux"
-        If this key is not set in the appsettings file, the HIRS .NET Provisioner
-        will attempt to retrieve the TCG Event Log from the standard location if it is made
-        available from the Linux kernel.
+        If this key is not set in the appsettings.json file, the HIRS .NET Provisioner will attempt to retrieve the TCG Event Log from the standard location if it is made available from the Linux kernel.